 Root Domain Property Verification

-This method of verification only requires DNS access and allows to see metrics on all domain properties, including subdomains, https vs. non-https, and more.
+This method of verification only needs DNS access.
+It shows metrics on all domain properties.
+This includes subdomains, https vs. non-https, and more.

-I personally do not prefer this way to verify your website property on Google Search Console is through your DNS.
+I personally don’t like this method to verify your website property on Google Search Console.
+It’s through your DNS.

-Reasons, behind saying no is because it defined without the protocol (the http:// or https:// prefix) and without any path string (/some/path/) and it can include subdomains.
+Why I say no is because it’s defined without the protocol (http:// or https://) and path string (/some/path/).
+It can include subdomains.

-After verification, it’s too complex to understand the data in the search console.
+After verification, it’s hard to understand the data in the search console.

-There is only one way for this method, you just require access to your domain provider, you’ll need to add a TXT record to your domain’s DNS configuration.
-And by the end of this upcoming step, you’ll do this even if you have no idea what a DNS record is.
+There’s only one way for this method.
+You just need access to your domain provider.
+You’ll need to add a TXT record to your domain’s DNS configuration.
+And by the end of this step, you’ll do this even if you have no idea what a DNS record is.

 In order to verify domain ownership, complete the following steps: